 Recurrent tonsillitis in adults: when is surgery worth considering?

 The question of when to consider surgical treatment is one that arises regularly in ENT clinics, and the answer is not always straightforward.
-This article sets out the key considerations.
+What follows sets out the clinical thresholds, the non-surgical alternatives, and what tonsillectomy actually involves for adults.

 What is tonsillitis?